Skip to content

 AI Chat Tools

 The Chat Panel uses the same tools as the MCP server.
 The AI assistant decides which tools to call based on your request.
-In confirm mode, each tool call shows an approval dialog before executing.
+Depending on the current safety level, tool calls may show an approval dialog before executing.

 Vision (Camera Snapshots)